prospero-apps/linear_regression_with_pytorch_a_typical_workflow/README.md

-# Linear Regression with PytTorch - a Typical Workflow
+# Linear Regression with PyTorch - a Typical Workflow
 a typical workflow for a simple linear regression problem with PyTorch

 PyTorch is a very popular machine learning library used to solved all kinds of problems, including regression and classification.
 In this article, we'll have a look at a typical workflow for a simple linear regression problem.
 To keep things simple, we'll stick to just the necessary elements, from importing the required libraries to saving and loading a trained model.